iiKlein-x/Halley-Comet-Simulation/README.md

 # Numerical Analysis Course Project (may 2024)
 # Halley-Comet-Simulation
-simulation of the halley comet's path around the sun
+simulation of Halley comet's path around the sun.